Anglo-Saxon brooches: Overview

 The middle of the fifth century marked the beginning of Anglo-Saxon England.

-The Anglo-Saxon era consists of three different time periods: The early Anglo-Saxon era, which spans the mid-fifth to the beginning of the seventh century; the middle Anglo-Saxon era, which covers the seventh thru the ninth centuries; and the late Anglo-Saxon era, which includes the tenth and eleventh centuries.
+The Anglo-Saxon era consists of three different time periods: The early Anglo-Saxon era, which spans the mid-fifth to the beginning of the seventh century; the middle Anglo-Saxon era, which covers the seventh through the ninth centuries; and the late Anglo-Saxon era, which includes the tenth and eleventh centuries.

 The brooches worn in Anglo-Saxon England were decorative clothing fasteners, with the general purpose of joining pieces of clothing together.
 They typically consisted of a pin, clasp, and spring, which were concealed by the front-facing plate.
 Depending on the style, the brooch face (or plate) could be undecorated, simply decorated or more elaborately decorated.
 It would vary in size and shape.
 These ancient brooches can be divided into two main groups, long and circular forms.
 Brooches were constructed from various metals, including copper alloy, iron, silver, gold or a combination of metals.
 They could be made using a variety of techniques, including casting, inlaying or engraving.
 Casting was a frequently used technique, because many brooches could be made from the same mould.

 Brooches of the Anglo-Saxon era were worn primarily by women.
-According to clothing historian, Penelope Walton-Rogers, "For the Anglo-Saxon woman, brooches, pins, clasps and buckles were as essential to her clothing as modern button and zip-fasteners.
-However, decorative their appearance and however much they were used to express social and cultural identity, their primary role was to hold edges of garments together and to control loose flaps of clothing."
+According to clothing historian, Penelope Walton Rogers, "For the Anglo-Saxon woman, brooches, pins, clasps and buckles were as essential to her clothing as modern button and zip-fasteners.
+However decorative their appearance and however much they were used to express social and cultural identity, their primary role was to hold edges of garments together and to control loose flaps of clothing."
 Although women were the primary users of brooches in the early Anglo-Saxon era, archaeological evidence reveals that brooches were not found as often as a dress accessory in the late Anglo-Saxon period.
 Circular brooch styles, especially small, disc brooches were an ideal shape and size to function as cloak fasteners.
 This style of brooch, undecorated, is often associated with men after the beginning of the seventh century.